cagriffiths/ABIs-fish/README.md

 # ABIs-fish
-Data and code to produce and visualise the age-based indicators (ABImsy and ABI0) in Griffiths et al. 2023.
+Data and code to calculate the age-based indicators (ABImsy and ABI0) in Griffiths et al. 2023.

 *Data* is split into three .rdata file: